copyrite/LwotcMinimalText/XComGame.md

 * Ghosts cannot gain following abilities: Volt, Shield bash, Shield abilities, Deflect, Reflect, Solace, Void Conduit, Bladestorm, Apotheosis, Superior Aptitude, Ionic Storm and Sustain.
 What can they even gain?

 ## Ghost Grenade
-Throw a specialized smoke grenade to conceal a squadmate in line of sight.
+Throw a specialized smoke grenade to conceal a squad member in line of sight.
 * Does not use grenade targeting and only conceals a single unit.
 * Produces a smoke cloud centered at the target. +20 Defense to units in Ghost Grenade smoke.
 * {% 1AP ET %}